Mount Alexander Road: History

 Mount Alexander Road originally ran north from Flemington Road in Parkville to Pascoe Vale Road at Moonee Ponds Junction.
-The passing of the Country Roads Act of 1958 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways and Main Roads, roads partially financed by the State government through the Country Roads Board (later VicRoads).
+The passing of the Country Roads Act 1958 (itself an evolution from the original Highways and Vehicles Act 1924) provided for the declaration of State Highways and Main Roads, roads partially financed by the state government through the Country Roads Board (later VicRoads).
 A northern extension to the existing declaration of Mount Alexander Road, from Moonee Ponds Junction to the intersection with Bendigo Road (today Keilor Road) and Sunbury Road (today Bulla Road) in northern Essendon, was declared a Main Road on 7 September 1960.

 Mount Alexander Road linked Bendigo Road (and the Calder Highway beyond) to central Melbourne, and was signed as National Route 79 between Essendon and Parkville in 1955; once the Tullamarine Freeway extension to Parkville opened in 1970 and National Route 79 was re-routed onto the new freeway, the old route was replaced with Alternative National Route 79, until it was removed in 1989.
 Bulla Road was allocated Metro Route 37, extended north from Lincoln Road to Tullamarine Freeway, when the Tullamarine Freeway extension opened in 1970, replacing former Metropolitan Route 40.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared Mount Alexander Road (Arterial #5824) from Flemington Road in Parkville to the ramps of the "Western Link Tollway" (CityLink's Western link) in Strathmore, south of Essendon Airport; this declaration formally includes today's Bulla Road, but signposts along this section have kept its original name.

+Heritage listing

+The avenue of 143 Canary Island date palms (Phoenix canariensis) along the median strip of Mount Alexander Road, between Shamrock and Leake streets in Essendon, was planted in c.
+1929 following relocation and duplication of the tram tracks.
+The planting is the largest and longest single planting of Canary Island date palms in Victoria.
+The planting provided an important landmark and avenue planting along a major arterial road to central Melbourne and on each side of the central tram line, now Melbourne tram route 59.
+The good condition of the palms, and their uniform size, regular spacing and formal planting arrangement contribute to the importance of the avenue, and is reflective of a period of popularity of palms in the 1920s.
+In 2020, there were calls to name each of the palm trees in honour of notable residents of the City of Moonee Valley, with Steve Irwin and Tina Arena amongst those proposed for honouring.